Complexity of Firefighting on Graphs: Abstract

 \section{Abstract}

 We consider a pursuit-evasion game that describes the process of extinguishing a fire burning on the nodes of an undirected graph.
-We denote the minimum number of firefighters required by $\ffn(G)$ and provide a characterization for the graphs with $\ffn(G)=1$ and $\ffn(G)=2$ as well as almost sharp bounds for complete binary trees.
+We denote the minimum number of firefighters required by $\ffn(G)$ and provide almost sharp bounds to this graph parameter for complete binary trees.
 We show that deciding whether $\ffn(G) \leq m$ for given $G$ and $m$ is \texttt{NP-hard}.
 Furthermore, we show that shortest strategies can have superpolynomial length, leaving open whether the problem is in \texttt{NP}.
-Based on some plausible conjectures, we also prove that this decision problem is neither \texttt{NP-hard} for graphs with bounded treewidth nor for constant $m$.
+We provide a construction that allows for transferring these results to a well-established Cops and Robbers variant called the ''Hunter and Rabbit game``.